VPL

 Who should shortlist Murf first?

-Training teams, educators, and marketing groups working from scripts and revisions.
+Course creators, enablement teams, educators, and marketing operators working from scripts, revisions, and review cycles.